inksword/loopback-connector-contentful/README.md

 }
 ```

-### Model Name Updating
+### Model Name

 Contentful supports duplicated model names within the same space.
 However this module does not support such behaviour, model names must be unique within a space.

-If you just want contentful model name to be different from loopback model name, please define:
+If you just want contentful model name to be different from loopback model name, please define string value for `options.contentful.model` field:

 ```json
 {